open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 MongoDB| 2.6.10 |Website: http://mongodb.org
 System libraries|Latest|N/A

-All dependencies, except system libraries and node, are provided with the release package.
+All dependencies, except system libraries, are provided or can be automatically installed with the release package.

 All essential system libraries are installed when you install the MCU package using the Ubuntu or CentOS's package management system.